persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-05-09-ml-dot-net-tasting-wine.md

   - c#
 ---

-Artificial Intelligence, Machine Learning and Deep Learning
+.NET Core 2.2 Console App for tasting wine using ML.NET with C#

-Tasting wine using ML.NET with C#
+Explore Artificial Intelligence, Machine Learning and Deep Learning

 This is a console application using Microsoft’s Machine Learning framework ML.NET for tasting wine